-Gesticulated conference "Le progrès se met à table", Wednesday September 28 at the café-restaurant Le Pixel
+Le progrès se met à table", Wednesday, September 28 at café-restaurant Le Pixel

-At 8:00 pm: Gesticulated conference "Progress has set the table", by Olivier GORICHON: "Progress has taken care of the earth... in both senses of the term: the soil and the planet with its inhabitants.
-The agribusiness proposes to fill our plates, and its strategies impact our environment.
-Olivier unrolls the thread: the food choices acquired through his personal journey and world history.
+8pm: Gesticulated conference "Le progrès s'est mise à table", by Olivier GORICHON: "Progress has taken care of the earth... in both senses of the word: the soil and the planet with its inhabitants.
+The agro-industry proposes to fill our plates, and its strategies impact our environment.
+Olivier unravels the thread: the food choices acquired through his personal journey and the history of the world.
 His individual consumer choices framed by politics.
-Olivier recounts ...
-Between family history, human history and current context...
-He weaves the link between his Amap, indigenous peoples, the Marshall Plan... and the man on the moon! "
+Olivier narrates...
+Between family history, the history of humanity and the current context...
+He weaves the link between his Amap, indigenous peoples, the Marshall Plan... and man on the moon! "

 Come and discover the museum's brand new building!
 Since June, the Museum's goats have been enjoying a new shelter built especially for them by students from the Ecole Nationale d'Architecture de Lyon and the Lycée du Bois de Mouchard.
 For nine months, the students worked together to imagine and design wooden shelters for the museum's animals.
 The first of the four shelters selected was entirely manufactured and assembled by the students.
 The project is both aesthetically original and ecologically sound.
 Like a giant construction set, the shelter is made up of just two types of parts, making it quick and easy to build.
 The students also thought about recovering rainwater from the roof to feed the animals' trough directly.